ariestiyansyah/ariestiyansyah.github.io/_posts/2015-02-20-atom-package-for-fedora-21.md

  - code
 ---

-Today I do some research about atom in Fedora 32bit, as we know the atom editor is only available in 64bit but the atom editor team provide step how to compile the atom  editor in github.
+Today I do some research about atom in Fedora 32-bit, as we know the atom editor for linux is only available in 64-bit architecture, but the atom editor team provide step how to compile the atom  editor in github (yeah sounds good).

 Here is what i've done when tried to create RPM for atom editor.